simongravelle/lammps-input-files/AmorphousCarbon/README.md

 ### Description

 The simulation consists of carbon atoms, initially in the liquid state (high temperature).
-At the beginning of the simulation, a few atoms are removed from the CNT.
-The CNT is divided into three parts: the central part and the two edges.
-The two edges are forced to move, which leads to the gradual elongation of the CNT.
-Eventually, the CNT will break.
-The breaking of the chemical bonds is permit by the use of a reactive force field (AIREBO).
+The temperature of the system is decreased progressively, and hexagonal rings form.

 ![Algorithm schema](./AmorphousCarbon.jpeg)